pikdum/blog/content/posts/thistle-tea-2025-update/index.md

 ### On Mangos

-[Mangos](https://www.getmangos.eu/) is the main World of Warcraft private server implementation and Thistle Tea uses its database extensively for things like creatures, items, npc text, etc.
+[Mangos](https://www.getmangos.eu/) is the main World of Warcraft private server implementation and Thistle Tea uses its database extensively for things like creatures, items, dialogue text, etc.
 This works really well, but I let some of the database model structure leak into the core code, which made things a bit annoying to work with.
 Instead of using their database model directly, I've moved some of it to a boundary concern using 'loaders'.
-These query from the database to get mobs and similar to spawn, but then convert to different structs that are easier to work with.
+These query from the database to get mobs and other entities to spawn, but then convert to different structs that are easier to work with.

 The idea is that the Mangos database can be used to 'bootstrap' Thistle Tea, but we should prefer working with our own data representations.
 Additionally, the state of the system should be entirely separate from the Mangos database.